-Sometimes Canadian provinces introduce special family reunification opportunities for residents of their province.
+Sometimes Canadian provinces introduce unique family reunification opportunities for residents of their province.
 Of course, you need to visit the relevant websites or consult with a professional for more information.
-However, there are currently no special provincial options are available for family sponsorship immigration to Canada in 2021.
+However, no unique provincial options are available for family sponsorship immigration to Canada in 2022.

-Applicantsو who immigrate through the economic classes are mainly skilled workers, business owners, or senior managers with management experience and investment capabilities.
-In fact, the majority of immigrants to Canada fall under this group.
+Applicants immigrating through the economic classes are mainly skilled workers, business owners, or senior managers with management experience and investment capabilities.
+The majority of immigrants to Canada fall under this group.
 We could divide economic immigration into three main groups: